0:00

 1. Pick stores with audiences.
 Independent grocers with ~5k+ Instagram followers that engage their customers.

-2. Win the restock, not just the shelf.
+2. Win the restock, not just the initial placement.
 First POs matter.
 Second POs matter more.
 Create repeated moments for stores to share.

 3. Track which stores post organically.
 Not every retailer will talk about you on social.
 Double down on the ones who do.
 Those are your marketing partners, not just distribution.